News

 Essentially the song is a truly awesome riff and lots of jamming, and the result is just fabulous.
 It was the first finished and released song for Pok’s Anthology album.

-Falling from number three to this month‘s number nine is Wear a Feather in Your Hat by Pok.
+Enjoying an eighth consecutive month on our charts and rising from number nine to this month‘s number five is Wear a Feather in Your Hat by Pok.
 This awesome song tells a most extraordinary tale about a group of travellers in the USA in the 19th Century and a man with purple skin.
 This really truly is a musical delight and the tale has the most peculiar twist at the end.

 Pok plays three guitar parts on his beautiful Gretsch acoustic – one left, one right and a lead part.
 The lead part was recorded all in one take, and it was the first take.
 The man’s skills are often under-rated.
 Maxx and Sven do a fabulous job with the bass and percussives, as always.